ViniciusR/genial-android-app/README.md

 # genial-android-app
 An Android app just for studies.
+For now...

 # Users can
 - Sign-in and/or register in the app using e-mail/password or Google account.